-For the same price as the High Performance plan, the Essential plan offers insights into 12 biomarkers.
-Rather than a focus on performance markers, however, this plan focuses on general wellness, measuring energy and metabolism markers as well as overall health.
+For $142 (using our discount), the Essential plan offers insights into 12 biomarkers.
+Rather than a focus on performance markers, this plan focuses on general wellness, measuring energy and metabolism markers as well as overall health.

 One of the potential downsides of the comprehensive blood biomarker testing is the need to visit a registered laboratory to provide the sample.
 To overcome this, InsideTracker also offers testing of a panel of 7 key wellness biomarkers that can be analyzed from finger-prick blood as opposed to requiring a blood draw from a vein.
 This means you can collect the sample from the comfort of your own home.
 InsideTracker’s Home Kit is available nationwide except in New York.

 In addition to their biomarker testing plans, InsideTracker has recently launched a DNA testing service.
 Their DNA Kit offers insights into how genetic variation could impact 29 wellness traits.
 The analysis is based on a comprehensive 261 genetic markers.
 These wellness traits include factors related to weight, aging, sleep, athletic performance, and food sensitivities.
 You can also upgrade this plan to include blood testing.
 Together, these tests can offer more in-depth insight into how your DNA, biomarkers, and lifestyle are interacting to influence your health.
 Better still, you can make use of the actionable insights to make meaningful changes in your diet and lifestyle.

 A product that InsideTracker calls “a blood test for truth seekers,” InnerAge calculates your “biological age” based on a selection of lifestyle traits and blood biomarkers.
 These markers include:

 - Blood glucose (the only biomarker they note has a “high impact” on longevity)

 - Vitamin D (medium impact)